jotasprout/shakespeare/README.md

 # shakespeare
-App for reading to replace poor quality eBooks -- ALSO for collaborative, remote plays
+App for reading to replace poor quality eBooks

+ALSO for collaborative, remote plays

+Should use Open Shakespeare database